Puerto Baquerizo Moreno

 A bit farther away from Puerto Baquerizo Moreno, reached by bike or taxi, you will find Puerto Chino, a favorite haunt of locals.
 The trail to get there is through prickly pear cactus where warblers, mockingbirds, and Galapagos finches are easily spotted.
 The secluded bay beach is home to sea lions, and there is a trail that takes you to higher ground where blue-footed boobies and sometimes tortoises meander.

-On the western side of the island, along a 45-minute trail from Tijeretas Hill, you can find this horseshoe-shaped cove with a white sandy beach and shallow water that’s great for snorkeling.
+On the western side of the island, along a 45-minute trail from Tijeretas Hill lookout platform, you can find this horseshoe-shaped cove with a white sandy beach and shallow water that’s great for snorkeling.
 Sea lions, frigate birds & sea turtles are often found here, and sometimes blue-footed boobies too.

 Located on the outskirts of Puerto Baquerizo Moreno, is San Cristobal’s interpretation center, one of the few places in the islands that focuses on human history as well as the natural evolution.
 Displays tell the story of the island’s creation and the history of the first visitors and settlers to the archipelago.